JAN 2018 – PRESENT: REES CENTRE FOR RESEARCH IN FOSTERING AND EDUCATION, University OF OXFORD

-Oct 2017 – present: Children’s Policy Research unit, UCL GOS Institute of Child Health, University College london
+Oct 2017 – DEC 2017: Children’s Policy Research unit, UCL GOS Institute of Child Health, University College london

-As a research associate, I will use administrative health data to explore the burden of childhood adversity among children in England.
+As a research associate, I undertook a scoping project to explore the feasibility of using administrative health data to explore the burden of childhood adversity among children in England.
+This work is currently ongoing.

 Oct 2014 – Sept 2017: Administrative Data Research Centre for england/GOS Institute of Child Health, University College London

-My PhD project characterised the use of out-of-home care among children in England using longitudinal administrative social care data.
+For my PhD I characterised the use of out-of-home care among children in England using longitudinal administrative social care data.
 As part of this project I measured the cumulative incidence of placement in care and described cumulative care histories throughout childhood, including changes over time.
 I also identified common types of out-of-home care using latent class analysis and explored placement stability using sequence analysis.
 These findings refined our understanding of how out-of-home care is used as a social care intervention.

 Oct 2012-Sept 2014: Patient Experience Research Centre, Imperial College London